BioHPC/LONGO/README.md

 - Long Gene Quotient tab has the long gene quotient plot
 - The raw data for all of these plots are available to be downloaded via download buttons
+- The GO Analysis tab provides options allowing graphing of the GO enrichment analysis

 #Usage with LONGOcmd():
 The LONGOcmd function will automatically write the output data files to your